cloudmesh-community/book/chapters/cloud/datacenter.md

 ## Motivation: Data

-Before we go into more details of a data center we like to motivate why we need them.
-Here we start with looking at the amount of data that recently got created and provide one of many motivational aspects.
+Before we go into more details of a data center, we like to motivate why we need them.
+Here we start by looking at the amount of data that recently got created and provide one of many motivational aspects.
 Not all data will or should be stored in data centers.
-However a significant amount of data will be in such centers.
+However, a significant amount of data is in such centers.

 ### How much data?

 One of the issues we have is to comprehend how much data is created.
-It's hard to imagine and put into a perspective how much total data is created over a year, a month, a week, a day or even just an hour.
+It's hard to imagine and put into a perspective how much total data is created over a year, a month, a week, a day, or even just an hour.
-Instead to easily visualize the amount of data produced we often find graphics easier to comprehend that shows how much data was generated in a minute.
+Instead of easily visualize the amount of data produced, we often find graphics easier to comprehend that shows how much data was generated in a minute.
 Such depictions usually include examples of data generated as a part of popular cloud services or the internet in general.